Should I insure my pet?

 Cats - 62 to 65 day

-Get your veterinarian or veterinary nurse to check your pet's mouth, it is quite likely to be a build-up of tartar or infected tooth that is causing the odour.
+Get your veterinarian or veterinary nurse to check your pet's mouth, it is quite likely to be a build-up of tartar or an infected tooth that is causing the odour.
 Tartar builds up and causes irritation of the gums around the base of the teeth.
 The resulting inflammation is gingivitis.
-The gums ultimately recede exposing the roots which leads to infection and ultimately tooth loss
+The gums ultimately recede exposing the roots which leads to infection and ultimately tooth loss.

 Cat fights can often result in abscess formation.
-Initially you may only notice a scratch or a scab, but infection can build up under the skin and result in an abscess.
+Initially, you may only notice a scratch or a scab, but infection can build up under the skin and result in an abscess.
 If untreated, this can burst open.
 If you think your cat has been in a fight, a course of antibiotics is usually recommended.
 Your pet may also need surgery to drain the infection from the abscess.

 Elizabethan collars may appear to be a nuisance or uncomfortable for your pet but they are only given out when the vet feels your pet could cause damage without one, either by licking or chewing a wound, a drain, sutures or bandages.
-Often, without an elizabethan collar, pets have had to be reanaesthetised to resuture a wound after the animal has removed its own sutures
+Often, without an Elizabethan collar, pets have had to be reanaesthetised to resuture a wound after the animal has removed its own sutures

 There are a number of metabolic diseases that cause increased thirst in our pets.